JackBilbo/lxn-discus/README.md

 All config settings apart from bugs and ballast are persistent between sessions.
 Just make sure to click "close" after making any changes.

-<h2>Multiplayer Racing</h2>

-Multiplayer-Info is located as a sub page under the task list - simply page down.

-First view asks you to enter a username.
-As default the aircraft registration is used.
-You can change that to your pleasing.
-A good idea would be to use a name short name, as it will later be displayed on other pilots nav map and you don't want to clutter that with a username like "bestpilotinthewholewideworld2338992" ;-)

-Once connected you see a - most likely very short or empty "events" list, showing all available flights.
-You only see events that use the same task/flightplan you have currently loaded.
-Click an event to join or click "add new flight" to create your own event and then join it.
-You need to enter a title and the start time (hour and minutes) in UTC/ZULU time.

-Once other pilots join you'll see the list of participants and also see other pilots position on the nav map.
-If you assigned "task time" to a data field it will now show a countdown to task start.

-When a pilot crosses the start line, his/her average speed and flown distance is shown in the list.
-The list will now be sorted by distance flown, effectively a live ranking of the race.
-When a pilot crosses the finish line, total task time will be displayed instead of distance flown and used for sorting.

-Communication is done via a google cloud service that has a traffic limit, so the feature might not always be available.

 <h2>Some more Details</h2>